Get more information about Florida State College at Jacksonville by clicking links below:

 - Accredited by the Academy of Nutrition and Dietetics, Accreditation Council for Education in Nutrition and Dietetics (since 1982)

 - Accredited by the American Board of Funeral Service Education, Committee on Accreditation (since 2003)

 - Associate's Degree in Nursing (ADN) Program

-- Accredited by the National League for Nursing Accrediting Commission (since 1980)
+- Accredited by the Accreditation Commission for Education in Nursing, Inc. ?
+May 6, 2013 Formerly: National League for Nursing Accrediting Commission (since 1980)